rhgrant10/acopy/README.md

 Again, there are several optional settings that can affect the solver.

- * `alpha` - basically, how much the ants consider distance
+ * `alpha` - basically, how much the ants consider the pheromone
- * `beta` - basically, how much the ants pay attention to pheromone
+ * `beta` - basically, how much the ants consider the distance
  * `iter_count` - how many iterations the solver should perform
  * `ant_count` - how many ants participate in each iteration